 - Maraschino cherries if desired

 - Prepare vanilla glaze first.
 Stir together the sugar, cream and vanilla in a medium bowl.
 It should be of pouring consistency.
 Add more cream if it's too thick.
 Cover bowl and set aside.

 - Whisk together the pancake mix and cake mix in a large bowl.
 Add eggs and milk.
 Stir until just combined.
 It might be a little lumpy.
 (You don't want to over mix it.)
 Fold in sprinkles.

-- Serve pancakes with vanilla glaze, Cool Whip and sprinkles.
+- Serve pancakes with vanilla glaze, whipped cream or Cool Whip and sprinkles.
 Add a cherry on top, if desired.

 All text and images © Lise Ode for Mom Loves Baking.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.
 Disclaimer: Nutrition information shown is not guaranteed to be accurate.
 This post may contain affiliate links.